 The Spirit of Alamilla Spring – Forell | Elsesser provided a structural evaluation study on a Everdur C83700 Copper Casting Alloy sculpture designed by artist and sculptor Todji Kurtzman.
 The sculpture will be placed at the entrance of the new Emerald Glen Recreation and Aquatic Complex in Dublin, California.

-A detailed model was built using general purpose finite element package Abaqus, CAE.
+A detailed model was built using the general-purpose finite element package Abaqus, CAE.
 The model was run in Abaqus Standard.
 Abaqus is selected for this study due to its strength in modeling complex geometries and its solver capability in efficiently handling and solving a large set of equations.

-Analysis helped evaluating the strength of the sculpture skin to resist the design loads.
+The analysis helped to evaluate the strength of the sculpture’s skin to resist the design loads.
 Through iterative analysis, the sculptor geometry and the skin thickness is optimized such that the sculpture can effectively and safely resist the anticipated gravity and lateral loads per the requirements of the building codes and using the site-specific seismic design parameters from the USGS website.
 In the structural analysis of the sculpture, 12 different seismic load cases from ASCE7-10 were considered.

 (The Spirit of Alamilla Spring video)